 In the hall, you glide past a 16th century painted leather panel with exotic flowers in silver foil and with a gilded effect to finish, aware that here also lives a mystery.
 There are stories of an underground passageway to nearby St Botolphs, a hidden chapel and a few ghosts, of course!

 Through the Parlour there is one of the best collections of exquisite ladies’ evening bags and purses, complemented by Peter’s Napoleon collection, Roger’s collection of Black Basalt ware and a fantastic and intricate dolls house that was donated by a friend.

-The stairs lead to what was once the monk’s dormitories and now include the Painted Room, The King’s Room and the Library, along with rare medieval shutting windows.
-In the library is Peter’s collection of works dedicated to Thomas Hood (a great passion of his) including a copy of his famous caricature The Progress of Cant and in the King’s Room a beautiful Nonsuch Chest reflects the architecture of Henry VIII’s Nonsuch Palace.
+The stairs lead to what was once the monk’s dormitories and now include the Painted Room, The King’s Room and the Library, along with rare Medieval shutting windows.
+In the library is Peter’s collection of works dedicated to Thomas Hood (a great passion of his) including a copy of his famous caricature The Progress of Cant.
+Whilst in the King’s Room a beautiful Nonsuch Chest reflects the architecture of Henry VIII’s Nonsuch Palace.
 The Linton four-poster bed is draped in a beautiful antique bedspread, which in turn covers another beautiful antique bedspread, all part of Roger and Peter’s collection.

 The Octagonal Room is spellbinding, decorated as it is in Pre-Raphaelite style.
 It includes a hidden door, a unique collection of costume dolls (covering Medieval to Edwardian costumes) and portraits of the Hon.
 Algernon Bourke.
 Under the vaulted ceiling of the Music Room, there is an altar piece from Findon Church that Roger and Peter rescued from a scrapyard having gone to great lengths to secure permission from the Archdeacon.